rogervinas/snapshot-testing/README.md

 To configure the library just follow the [Junit5 + Gradle quickstart](https://github.com/origin-energy/java-snapshot-testing#quick-start-junit5--gradle-example):
 * Add the required dependencies
 * Add the required [`src/test/resources/snapshot.properties`](src/test/resources/snapshot.properties) file.
 It uses by default `output-dir=src/test/java` so snapshots are generated within the source code (I suppose so you don't forget to commit them to git) but I personally use `output-dir=src/test/snapshots` so snapshots are generated in its own directory.

+We can use another snapshot testing library [diffplug/selfie](https://github.com/diffplug/selfie), its main features are:
+* It can do snapshots on disk or as [inline literals](https://selfie.dev/jvm#literal)
+* It garbage-collects unused disk snapshots [automatically](https://github.com/diffplug/selfie/blob/main/selfie-runner-junit5/src/main/kotlin/com/diffplug/selfie/junit5/SelfieGC.kt)
+* You don't need to manipulate snapshot files manually to [control read/write](https://selfie.dev/jvm/get-started#quickstart)
+* You can snapshot multiple facets of an entity, and then assert some on disk and others online to [tell a story](https://selfie.dev/jvm/advanced#harmonizing-disk-and-inline-literals)

 Let's start!